Compressors Maintenance Tips

-Frig Air tips for the maintenance of the OE Compressors.
+Frig Air tips for the maintenance of the Compressors.

 FrigAir and Sanden give you some suggestions for the maintenance of your compressors.

 The core of the automotive A/C is the refrigerant circuit.
 Within this cycle, the heat from the cabin is exchanged with the ambient, transported by the refrigerant (e.g. R134a).
 The components of a standard refrigerant cycle are the compressor, condenser, expansion valve, and evaporator.
 The compressor is the heart of the vehicles’ air conditioning system; it is a very delicate component, the principal source of disruption in the A/C structure.

 The compressor is sucking in the refrigerant in a gas state with low pressure.
 After compressing it up to a higher pressure, the hot gas is pumped into the condenser.
 At this stage the refrigerant exchanges the heat with the ambient and cools down nearly to ambient temperature, the pressure is still high.
 At the Thermostatic expansion valve the refrigerant expands, pressure and temperatures go down.
 The cold refrigerant is now passing the evaporator and exchanging the heat with the hot cabin air.

 The compressor is driven by a belt attached to the vehicle’s engine which is engaged by an electromagnetic clutch called the compressor clutch.
 The A/C compressor is activated by the electronic clutch.
 When the a/c is switched on a drum inside the belt pulley is magnetized attracting and locking the belt drive into place making it so that only when engaged does it add extra resistance.